tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > despite his spiritual improvement is not of really new mentality if he fails to seek equivalence.
 (p.
 257)

 - **General/Best**
-- **Opposites and the Importance of Equilibrium**
-- **High Universal Morality**
-- You need to get to his discussion of high morality near the end before you can understand where he is going here.
-> If evil is synonymous with abolition and thus with suffering, and
-> good is synonymous with creation and thus with joy, then in real life good and evil destroy each other.
->
-> But in concrete life good and evil oppose each other.
-> And it is also a characteristic of life's beauty and misery that we can escape neither one.
-(p.
-260)

-- **General/Best**
 - **Progress**